-Cyrus had become the king of a united Persia and Medea, kingdoms with related peoples who shared a common origin and history.
+Cyrus had become the king of a united Persia and Media, kingdoms with people who both shared a common origin, history and whose mother tongues were quite similar.
 There was no real reason for him to aspire to anything beyond that.
 After all, wars against dissimilar peoples were fought by kings primarily for glory, plunder and sometimes self defense.
 From what we know of Cyrus’ personality as described by the Greek historians Xenophon and Herodotus (two people who had no love for Persian “barbarians” but clearly admired Cyrus), it is unlikely that Cyrus was initially considering the acquisition of many other areas in the region, at least not for sport or sheer ambition.
 In those days, there was no such thing as a world empire, only foreign territories to subdue and exploit.

 Before making the necessary preparations for war, Croesus decided to consult an oracle to reassure himself that it was indeed wise to go to war with Persia.
 There were several famous oracle-temples in the ancient world, and he decided to test them all to see which one was the most trustworthy.
 He sent emissaries to several oracle-temples and told them to ask the seers at each one what it is that he would be doing exactly 100 days from their departure from his capital city, Sardis.
 Only the oracle in the Greek city-state of Delphi correctly foretold that he would be boiling a tortoise and a lamb in a bronze cauldron, which indeed he was doing 100 days later.
 Satisfied with the results of his test, Croesus sent his attendants back to the Oracle of Delphi and showered its staff with gifts of precious stones and ornaments made of gold and silver.
 He then had his messenger ask the question that was plaguing his mind: should he go to war with Cyrus and Persia.
 The oracle answered that if he crossed the Halys river, which was the old boundary between Lydia and Medea, he would destroy a great empire.
 Happy with the answer, he ordered his men to get ready for war.